-Between 1691 and 1760, a series of remarkable mission settlements was founded by the Society of Jesus in the Chiquitos territory of eastern Bolivia.
-Here on the semiarid frontier of Spanish South America, the Jesuits and their indigenous charges blended European architecture with local traditions.
+Between 1691 and 1760, a series of mission settlements was founded by the Society of Jesus in the Chiquitos territory of eastern Bolivia.
+Here on the semiarid frontier of Spanish South America, the Jesuits and the Chiquitano blended European architecture with local traditions.

 The idealized urban model for the missions featured houses for the Indians regularly spaced along the three sides of a rectangular square, with the fourth side reserved for the church, workshops and schools.
 The churches are remarkable examples of the adaptation of European Christian religious architecture to local conditions and traditions.

-Unlike other Jesuit missions in South America, the Jesuit Missions of the Chiquitos survived the expulsion of the Society of Jesus in 1767, though by the 1850s the reducciones system of the missions had disappeared.
-These traditional architectural ensembles have more recently become vulnerable under the impact of changes following the agrarian reform of 1953 that threatened the local social and economic infrastructure.
+Unlike other Jesuit missions in South America, the Jesuit Missions of the Chiquitos survived the expulsion of the Society of Jesus in 1767, though by the 1850's the reducciones system of the missions had disappeared.

 A large restoration project of the missionary churches began with the arrival of the former Swiss Jesuit and architect Hans Roth& in 1972.
 Since 1990, these former Jesuit missions have experienced some measure of popularity and have become a tourist destination.

 A popular biennial international musical festival put on by the nonprofit organization Asociación Pro Arte y Cultura, along with other cultural activities within the mission towns, contribute to the popularity of these settlements.